Build cutpoint variables

 biomarker.
 The number of columns correspond to all the ways the biomarker

-bins.
+could be cut into n bins.
 Each column name starts with a "b", "t",

 "qd", or "qn" for "binarization", "trinarization", "quads", or "quints",